BakkerGames/DAGS/SYNTAX.md

 @isbool(value)

 >Returns true if "value" is truthy or falsey.

-Use this to test values in scripts.
+@isbooldata(key)

+>Returns true if the data value for "key" is truthy or falsey.

 @isnull(value)

 >Returns true if "value" is "" or "null",

+@isnulldata(key)

+>Returns true if the data value for "key" is "" or "null",

 @isnumber(value)

 >Returns true if the value is an integer number.

-@israwnull(value)
+@isnumberdata(key)

->Returns true if the raw value is "" or "null",
+>Returns true if the data value for "key" is an integer number.

-@israwscript(value)

->Checks if the raw value starts with "@".

 @isscript(value)

 >Checks if "value" starts with "@".

+@isscriptdata(key)

+>Checks if the data value for "key" starts with "@".

 @le(value1,value2)